It’s three am. My son hollers from across the house, “Rest with meeeeee!”

 He’s had another nightmare.

 Tonight, the kitchen trash became sentient.
-Tyoma’s dream-self heard its irritable rustling a half a house away.
+Liev’s dream-self heard its irritable rustling a half a house away.
 I rest with him and doze off until Papa wakes me at 7:00.

 Most nights are like this.

-Prior to last spring, Tyoma slept well, waking only when routines went awry.
+Prior to last spring, Liev slept well, waking only when routines went awry.
 That May, his brain began cranking out bizarre dreams regularly.

 Part of me wanted to high-five him–weird dreams are a rite of passage in our family.
 The other part offered its tenderest sympathies.

 My childhood nightmare factory produced horrors similar to Liev’s.
 In fact, my dreams resemble his so closely I suspect a genetic component.

 My most frightening dream involved murderous dishtowels with superhuman strength.
 A pack of them stalked me in our living room, intent on smothering me.
 When a ratty plaid terry towel flipped over the couch and found me cowering, I woke up screaming.